Tech writers can code too

 There's a data centre ready to serve storage,

-compute, and databases for our customers
+compute, and fresh donuts for our customers

 around the globe: